prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_rtsp_client_profiles_get(const wchar_t* name,
     uint* profiles);
 ```
-This service the current allowed RTSP profiles for the named RTSP Client Sink.
+This service gets the current allowed RTSP profiles for the named RTSP Client Sink.

 **Parameters**
 * `name` - [in] unique name of the RTSP Client Sink to query.